ludovicus-hispanicus/Cuneiform-Tablets-Processor/README.md

 ## Generating the Executable (.exe)

-To create a standalone `.exe` for Windows, use PyInstaller.
+To create a standalone `.exe` for Windows, use PyInstaller with `app.py` as the entry point.

 ### Steps